aodhanlutetiae/dj_prod/uk_geo_home.md

 - Countries

 **England only**
-— Electoral wards
+- Electoral wards
-— NHS Clinical Commissioning groups
+- NHS Clinical Commissioning groups
-— NHS Regions
+- NHS Regions

+**Produce**

 - What geographies are available on [datawrapper](https://datawrapper.de/)?
 - Download the ONS data on [homeworking in 2020](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/labourproductivity/adhocs/13196homeworkingintheukbrokendownbyunitaryandlocalauthoritydistricts2020)
 - Check the dataset's notes and data quality
 - Clean and save just the Never column from the data columns
 - Import into datawrapper using the 2019 local authorities geography